 Missing Links Volume Two was released in January 1990 on both cassette and compact disc.
 (No vinyl version was made available, and the track listings for the cassette and CD differed, with more songs made available on the CD.)
 Like the first Missing Links collection in 1987, the album is made up of songs that were left in The Monkees' vault in the 1960s.

-"Michigan Blackhawak" was mislabeled on this release and is actually called "Down the Highway," a track written by Carole King and Toni Stern and produced by Michael Nesmith.
+"Michigan Blackhawk" was mislabeled on this release and is actually titled "Down the Highway," a track written by Carole King and Toni Stern and produced by Michael Nesmith.
 "Michigan Blackhawk" was a song attempted during sessions for The Monkees Present in 1969.

 Monkees fans were also excited to see the live version of "Circle Sky" make its official release here, along with "Riu Chiu," the traditional Spanish carol performed by The Monkees on their 1967 Christmas episode.